Azure/GenAIOps/labs/bootstrapping.md

 </details>

-## Task 1: Initialize from the GPT‑RAG Template
+## Task 1: Initialize from the project Template

 1. **Open your terminal** and navigate to the folder where you keep your repositories.
 If you don’t have one yet, create it as shown below: